robenkleene/design-references/premiere-pro/tasks/premiere-pro-screencast-quick-start.md

 1. Create a new project
 2. "Project Panel > Reveal Project in Finder..."
-3. Move the assets (e
-.g., video) next to the project file
+3. Move the assets (e.g., video) next to the project file
 4. Drag the video into the bin
 5. Create a sequence by right-clicking the bin area and choosing "New Item > Sequence...", `AVCHD 1080p30` is a good preset to choose (because it's `16:9` / `1920x1080`).
 6. Drag the clip into the timeline